-As an undergraduate with us you'll study for our BA in Education, Culture and Childhood.
-This three-year course is designed to prepare you for a career in almost any area of education or children's services.
+Our BA in Education, Culture and Childhood is a three-year undergraduate course designed to prepare you for a career in almost any area of education or children's services.
 You could go into teaching, management, social work, youth services, research or even journalism and publishing.

 You'll investigate child development and educational theory, and gain a thorough understanding of current policy and practice.
 You'll make links with psychology, sociology, history, cultural studies, politics and philosophy, too – to gain a truly 360-degree perspective on your subject.

 Optional modules allow you to explore related subjects or develop your professional skills more explicitly.
 You can even learn a language.

 We'll also train you in educational research methods.
 You'll learn an approach to your work that will stay with you throughout your career – so you have the flexibility and insight to adapt to changes in your chosen profession.

 The BA Education, Culture and Childhood combines two academic subject areas—Education Studies and Childhood Studies.
 This allows you to gain a detailed understanding of the themes underpinning current educational policy and practice as well as critically engage with issues surrounding child development and the meaning of childhood.